All of Softjax¶

 x: [0.41845711 0.21629545 0.96532146 0.57450053] jnp.max(x): 0.9653214611189975 sj.max(x, mode='hard'): 0.9653214611189975

-jnp.median(x): 0.49647882272194555 sj.median(x, mode='hard'): 0.49647882272194555 sj.median(x): 0.494137017678798 jax.lax.top_k(x, k=2)[0]: [0.96532146 0.57450053]
+sj.max(x): 0.9375883761565286 jnp.median(x): 0.49647882272194555 sj.median(x, mode='hard'): 0.49647882272194555 sj.median(x): 0.4862129625709338

-sj.top_k(x, k=2, mode='hard')[0]: [0.96532146 0.57450053]
+jax.lax.top_k(x, k=2)[0]: [0.96532146 0.57450053] sj.top_k(x, k=2, mode='hard')[0]: [0.96532146 0.57450053] sj.top_k(x, k=2)[0]: [0.92707357 0.55003473]

-sj.top_k(x, k=2)[0]: [0.95500708 0.54676106] jnp.sort(x): [0.21629545 0.41845711 0.57450053 0.96532146] sj.sort(x, mode='hard'): [0.21629545 0.41845711 0.57450053 0.96532146]
+jnp.sort(x): [0.21629545 0.41845711 0.57450053 0.96532146] sj.sort(x, mode='hard'): [0.21629545 0.41845711 0.57450053 0.96532146]

-Finally, we also offer a soft ranking operation.
+Finally, we also offer a soft rank operation.
 While it does not return a SoftIndex (because its output is the same shape as the input), it relies on similar computations under the hood as e.g. sort, and also offers the same modes.

 x = jax.random.uniform(jax.random.key(0), shape=(5,))